Home Buying Costs

 With so many charges involved in buying a home, how are you supposed to know what they are?

-It is the job of a good lender, like the one you work with through Loan One, a division of Benchmark Bank, to give you a Good Faith Estimate (GFE) within three business days of your loan application.
+It is the job of a good lender, like the one you work with through Loan One, a division of The Union Bank Company, to give you a Good Faith Estimate (GFE) within three business days of your loan application.

 There are three basic categories of settlement costs: